tlongle/tlongle/README.md

 ✨ Frontend engineer, [graphic designer](https://behance.com/tomsgil2), [music producer](https://linktr.ee/teenagepowder), and I follow a slew of other hobbies, like gaming and photography.<br>
-💻 I started programming in 2020, learning with C#, eventually learning ASP.NET in school, which made me enjoy web programming even more than regular apps.
+💻 I started programming in 2020, learning with C#, eventually learning ASP.NET in school, which made me enjoy web programming even more than regular apps. <br>
 📚 Currently studying IT Engineering @ ISTEC, Lisbon

 ---